Hamilton, New Zealand: Bridges

 Funding for a walking and cycling bridge over the Waikato River that would connect Memorial Park to the CBD was re-allocated in Hamilton City Council's 2024-2034 Long Term Plan.

 Buses

 Hamilton has buses linking the CBD to most of its suburbs.
-It also has three high-frequency bus services named Orbiter, Comet and the newly created Meteor service.
+It also has three high-frequency bus services named Orbiter, Comet and the Meteor.
 The Orbiter service loops Hamilton City in both clockwise and anti-clockwise directions connecting Rotokauri Transport Hub, Rototuna, Chartwell, University, CBD South, Hospital, Dinsdale and Wintec Rotokauri Campus.
 The Comet service runs north to south and vice-versa connecting the southern suburbs to the Hospital, CBD, Transport Centre, Te Rapa and The Base shopping centre.
 The Meteor service runs east to west and vice-versa connecting the south-eastern suburbs to the University, Hamilton East, CBD, Transport Centre, western suburbs, Wintec Rotokauri and the Rotokauri Transport Hub.
 The high frequency buses run every 15 minutes during peak times.